WeTrustPlatform/loca-ethlet-cli/README.md

   rpc, // URL of the Ethereum node's RPC server
 });

-const deployDataFile = ; // location of the datafile
-const result = await ethlet.execute('deploy', deployDataFile);
+const deployDataFile = ; // location of the datafile or a data object const result = await ethlet.execute('deploy', deployDataFile);
 ```